NASA-IMPACT/COSMOS/inference/inference_pipeline_queue.md

 # COSMOS Inference Pipeline

+> **DORMANT — the inference pipeline is disabled, not deleted.**
+> As of Phase 2 the entire pipeline is gated on the `INFERENCE_ENABLED` setting
+> (`config/settings/base.py`), which defaults to `False`.
+While the flag is off:
+> - `Collection.queue_necessary_classifications()` never creates an `InferenceJob`; it
+>   goes straight to `migrate_dump_to_delta_and_handle_status_transistions`.
+> - `process_inference_job_queue()` returns immediately without touching the queue.
+> - The two `PeriodicTask` beat rows created in `inference/signals.py` are written with
+>   `enabled=settings.INFERENCE_ENABLED`, so beat never fires them.
+>
+> The models, tasks, and API client all remain in the tree.
+Everything below describes
+> how the pipeline behaves **when `INFERENCE_ENABLED` is turned back on**.

 ## Overview
 The server runs both the COSMOS curation app and an ML Inference Pipeline, which can analyze and classify website content.
-COSMOS is process whole collections and send the full_texts of the individual urls to the Inference Pipeline for classification.
+When enabled, COSMOS processes whole collections and sends the full_texts of the individual urls to the Inference Pipeline for classification.
 Right now it supports Division Classifications and TDAMM Classifications.

 The Inference Pipeline can support multiple model versions for a single classification type.
 When a collection needs to be classified for certain classification and model, say "Division" and "v1", the COSMOS app will create an InferenceJob object.
 The InferenceJob will then create ExternalJob objects for each batch of urls in the collection.
 The ExternalJob objects will send the full_texts to the Inference Pipeline API, which will return a job_id.
 The ExternalJob will then ping the API with the job_id to get the results.
 Once all ExternalJobs are complete, the InferenceJob will be marked as complete.